-- by laying the first finger across the third fret a new chord has been made with the same shape as the open chord. - 4.11.D STRATEGY: After explaining how this is an alternative way to play chords, have students demonstrate how this chord sounds just like the previously learned open G chord - 4.11.E STRATEGY: Have students sing a variety of simple mariachi songs while strumming easy barre chord accompaniments either individually or in groups. - 4.11.F STRATEGY: Have students evaluate each other's performances with a strict set of guidelines provided by the teacher.
-Ask the evaluators to focus on hand position, correct fingering, tone quality, and the overall performance. - 5.
-MARIACHI STYLES (FORMS) - 5.1 THE STUDENT WILL IDENTIFY RANCHERA VALSEADA STYLE (IG 10, 13, 19) (Cr) (Pr) (Re) (Cn) - 5.1.A STRATEGY: Play a recording of a Ranchera Valseada and ask students to describe the characteristic rhythmic pattern (mánico) of the Armonia. - 5.1.B STRATEGY: Have students demonstrate the golpe strum. - 5.1.C STRATEGY: Have students listen to several Ranchera Valseada selections as performed by a variety of Mariachi artists and list the commonalities (example: time signature, mánico, guitarron rhythm). - 5.1.D STRATEGY: Ask students to explain the derivation of the Ranchera Valseada style to history and culture - 5.1.E STRATEGY: Have students play and sing Ranchera Valseada selections. - 5.1.F STRATEGY: Have students identify the different sections within the Ranchera Valseada. - 5.1.G STRATEGY: Have students evaluate recorded performances of Ranchera Valseadas by describing the music in their own words using correct terminology. - 5.1.H STRATEGY: Encourage students to compose a simple song in the style of a Ranchera Valseada. - 5.2 THE STUDENT WILL IDENTIFY RANCHERA LENTA STYLE (IG 10, 13, 19) (Cr) (Pr) (Re) (Cn)
+- 4.11.A STRATEGY: Introduce the E chord.
+Demonstrate how a new fingering can be applied that will not use the first finger and how the first finger will become the bar. - 4.11.B STRATEGY: Have students lay their first finger across the nut while using the new chord fingering. - 4.11.C STRATEGY: Have students slide the new chord higher up the neck to a desired location of G at the third fret of the sixth-string.
+Explain that by laying the first finger across the third fret a new chord has been made with the same shape as the open chord. - 4.11.D STRATEGY: Demonstrate how this chord sounds just like the previously learned open G chord.
+Explain how this is an alternative way to play chords. - 4.11.E STRATEGY: Have students sing a variety of simple Mariachi songs while strumming easy barre chord accompaniments either individually or in groups. - 4.11.F STRATEGY: Have the other students evaluate each performance with a strict set of guidelines provided by the teacher.
+Have the evaluators focus on hand position, correct fingering, tone quality, and the overall performance.

+5. MARIACHI STYLES (FORMS)

+5.1 THE STUDENT WILL IDENTIFY RANCHERA VALSEADA STYLE (CG 10, 13, 19) (Cr) (Pr) (Re) (Cn)

+- 5.1.A STRATEGY: Play a recording of a Ranchera Valseada and ask students to describe the characteristic rhythmic pattern (mánico) of the Armonia. - 5.1.B STRATEGY: Have students demonstrate the golpe strum. - 5.1.C STRATEGY: Have students listen to several Ranchera Valseada selections as performed by a variety of Mariachi artists and list the commonalities (example: time signature, mánico, guitarron rhythm). - 5.1.D STRATEGY: Relate the derivation of the Ranchera Valseada style to history and culture - 5.1.E STRATEGY: Have students play and sing Ranchera Valseada selections. - 5.1.F STRATEGY: Have students identify the different sections within the Ranchera Valseada. - 5.1.G STRATEGY: Have students evaluate recorded performances of Ranchera Valseadas by describing the music in their own words using correct terminology. - 5.1.H STRATEGY: Encourage students to compose a simple song in the style of a Ranchera Valseada.

+5.2 THE STUDENT WILL IDENTIFY RANCHERA LENTA STYLE (CG 10, 13, 19) (Cr) (Pr) (Re) (Cn)